cherepinro/task-spark-ai/replit.md

 - Cache management
 - Swagger API documentation

 User authentication supports both custom email/password (with bcrypt) and Firebase Google OAuth.
 Sessions are managed via PostgreSQL.
 Role-based access control protects AI and admin endpoints.
-Push notifications are implemented using Firebase Cloud Messaging (FCM) for Android, including deep linking and per-task reminders with customizable advance notification time (1 hour to 1 week before deadline).
+Push notifications are implemented using Firebase Cloud Messaging (FCM) for Android, including deep linking.
+Tasks due within the next hour trigger push notifications.
 The application supports full internationalization with Russian as the primary language, using `react-i18next`.

 An independent FastAPI-based ML microservice calculates a user's procrastination score, integrated into the Express backend and displayed in the React UI with personalized tips.